jku-vds-lab/projection-space-explorer/README.md

 To decorate a property with a modifier, the modifier has to be prepended to the propertyname and separated by an underscore (e.g. “fingerprint_1”, “fingerprint_2” etc).

-The predefined "smiles" modifier has a special function: if a property is decorated with "smiles_*" the system will recognize the property as a SMILES string and thus show the compound structure in the LineUp table.
+The predefined **smiles** modifier has a special function: if a property is decorated with "smiles_*" the system will recognize the property as a SMILES string and thus show the compound structure in the LineUp table.

-If there is no "fingerprint" modifier in the properties of a dataset, the system will create them automatically using the built-in RDKit function: https://rdkit.readthedocs.io/en/latest/GettingStartedInPython.html#morgan-fingerprints-circular-fingerprints.
+If there is no **fingerprint** modifier in the properties of a dataset, the system will create them automatically using the built-in RDKit function: https://rdkit.readthedocs.io/en/latest/GettingStartedInPython.html#morgan-fingerprints-circular-fingerprints.

 ## Project